imadumihinada/imadumihinada/README.md

 ## Hi there 👋

 # 💫 About Me:
-🎓 I am an Undergraduate Student<br>💻 Currently Learning on Cybersecurity<br>🧒 I am 22 years Old
+🎓 Undergraduate Student<br>💻 Currently Learning on Cybersecurity<br>

 ## 🌐 Socials: